VowpalWabbit/coba/docs/source/getting_started.rst

   :alt: First experiment plot

 And that's it.
 Just like that we've run an experiment comparing the performance of LinUCB to randomly selecting actions.
-Not only that but we also created three shuffles of our data in order to plot the standard error of the mean for average learner performance.
+Not only that, but we also created three shuffles of our data in order to also estimate the standard error of the mean as shown by the error bars in the plot.
 This is just the tip of the iceberg for what is possible.
-Before going further though we want to briefly stop to review the four core concepts in the code above.

-Core Concepts
+Key Concepts
 ~~~~~~~~~~~~~

-The experiment above introduced us to ``Coba``'s four core concepts.
+The experiment above introduced us to ``Coba``'s four key concepts.

 .. note::
-    All of ``Coba`` is organizaed around four core concepts.
-The four core concepts are
+    All of ``Coba`` is organizaed around four key concepts:

     1. Environments -- models of CB problems
     2. Learners -- solvers of CB problems